UEFBiomedicalInformaticsLab/BIODAI/README.md

 # BIODAI – BIOmarker Discovery through Artificial Intelligence

-This repository contains a collection of research projects developed within the University of Eastern Finland Biomedical Informatics Research Group (FortinoLab).
+This repository contains a collection of research projects developed within the University of Eastern Finland (UEF) Biomedical Informatics Research Group (FortinoLab).
 Each subdirectory corresponds to a standalone research project, including source code used for the experimental parts of published or ongoing scientific works.

 ## Overview